happo/docs/website/docs/examples.md

 ---
-id: react
+id: examples
-title: React
+title: Happo Examples
 ---

-This page outlines how to integrate Happo with an existing React codebase.
+This page outlines how to integrate Happo with an existing javascript codebase through the use of "example" files scattered throughout your project.

 ## Installation